-The Times said Mr Yates described the planned cuts as "eye-watering".
+The Times said Mr Yates described the Treasury cuts as "eye-watering".

 Mr Yates was said to have told the meeting the Metropolitan Police (Met) would see £87m wiped from its anti-terror budget, while units across the country would lose £62m.

-He told the BBC News channel: "I'd like to avoid public servants doing this kind of shroud-waving in public.
+But Mr Maude said: "I'd like to avoid public servants doing this kind of shroud waving in public.

 "There is a special responsibility on all public servants to be really careful what we say and what we do.

 "It's going to be pretty important for people who are managing big public services like police forces to focus on cutting out unnecessary costs, driving down costs, being as efficient as they possibly can before they even begin to contemplate talking about alarming the public in this kind of way."

 An Acpo spokesman said police forces had to face cuts in the same way as other areas of public spending.